dejanbatanjac/ga-analytics/readme.txt

-=== google-analytics ===
+=== ga-analytics ===
 Contributors: Dejan Batanjac
 Donate link: https://programming-review.com/
 Tags: google, analytics
 Tested up to: 4.7
 Requires at least: 4.5
-Stable tag: 1.1
+Stable tag: 1.2.0
-License: GPLv2 or later
+License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Simple inserts Google Analytics tracking code on all pages.
+A handy way to insert full Google Analytics tracking code on all pages.

 == Description ==
 Check [this Github page] [Google Analytics](https://github.com/dejanbatanjac/google-analytics), and you will get the idea how simple it is.
-If you need a plugin where you can paste your Google analytics code and forget, then your are done.
+If you need a plugin where you can paste your Google analytics code and forget, then you found it.
-It requires at least WordPress 4.5
+It requires at least WordPress 4.5.

 [Google Analytics](https://www.google.com/analytics)

 == Installation ==

-1. Upload `google-analytics`  folder to the `/wp-content/plugins/` directory
+1. Upload `ga-analytics`  folder to the plugins folder
 1. Activate the plugin through the 'Plugins' menu in WordPress